-FCC announces billions in awards to provide rural areas with broadband access
+FCC announces billions of dollars in awards to provide rural areas with broadband access

 So far the company has launched nearly 1,000 satellites as part of its Starlink constellation and has begun a pilot program in the northern United States and southern Canada it calls “Better Than Nothing.”

-The company has approval to launch some 12,000 satellites, and as the number increases so will the reliability and speed of its service, the company has said.
+The company has approval to launch some 12,000 satellites, and as the number increases, so will the reliability and speed of its service, the company has said.
 It plans to expand its beta service by early next year and “rapidly expanding to near global coverage of the populated world by 2021,” according to its website.

 The funding gives SpaceX an even bigger lead over its competitors in the race to build the Internet in space.
 Recently, OneWeb emerged from bankruptcy and appointed a new CEO.
-Jeff Bezos’ Amazon also intends to flood Earth’s orbit with its own satellites in a project it calls Kuiper that it has said would bring broadband to “unserved and underserved communities around the world.”
+Jeff Bezos’s Amazon also intends to flood Earth’s orbit with its own satellites in a project it calls Kuiper that it has said would bring broadband to “unserved and underserved communities around the world.”
 (Bezos owns The Washington Post.)

 In a statement, Pai said the awards would bring “welcome news to millions of unconnected rural Americans who for too long have been on the wrong side of the digital divide.
 They now stand to gain access to high-speed, high-quality broadband service.”
 The winning bidders must provide financial statements, coverage maps and certify that their network is capable of delivering “to at least 95% of the required number of locations in each relevant state,” the FCC said.